-'''

-2020 // Siostra (Sister) by Piotr Mitzner

-2019 // Basso continuo by Jarosław Mikołajewski

-2018 // 37 by Joanna Kulmowa

-2017 // Matecznik (The Lair) by Małgorzata Lebda

-2016 // Koniec lata w zdziczałym ogrodzie (The End of Summer in a Wild Garden) by Jarosław Marek Rymkiewicz
+- 2020 // Sonety, ody, wiersze dla Marianny (Sonnets, Odes, Poems for Marianna) by Andrzej Kopacki - 2019 // Siostra (Sister) by Piotr Mitzner - 2018 // Basso continuo by Jarosław Mikołajewski - 2017 // 37 by Joanna Kulmowa - 2016 // Matecznik (The Lair) by Małgorzata Lebda - 2015 // Koniec lata w zdziczałym ogrodzie (The End of Summer in a Wild Garden) by Jarosław Marek Rymkiewicz

-'''

-The Wings of Dedalus Literary Award / bn.org.pl
+The Wings of Dedalus Literary Award

+// bn.org.pl

-This prize, founded in 2015 by the National Library, is awarded annually for a single book or for an author's entire oeuvre, with special emphasis on fiction, literary and art criticism, history or broadly defined social issues.
+This prize, founded in 2015 by the National Library, is awarded annually for a single book or for an author's entire oeuvre, with special emphasis on fiction, literary and art criticism, history, or broadly defined social issues.
 The winner receives a cash prize sponsored by the National Library.

-''' 2020 // Małgorzata Musierowicz - lifetime achievement award 2019// Piotr Nowak for Przemoc i słowa.
-W kręgu filozofii politycznej Hannah Arendt (Violence and Words: In the Sphere of Hannah Arendt's Political Philosophy) 2018 // Wojciech Tomczyk (for his stage plays) 2017 // Andrzej Nowak (for his entire oeuvre) 2016 // Marta Kwaśnicka for Jadwiga Renata Lis for W lodach Prowansji.
-Bunin na wygnaniu (The Frozen Wastes of Provence: Bunin in Exile) '''
+2020 // Małgorzata Musierowicz (for her entire oeuvre) 2019 // Piotr Nowak for Przemoc i słowa.
+W kręgu filozofii politycznej Hannah Arendt (Violence and Words: In the Sphere of Hannah Arendt's Political Philosophy) 2018 // Wojciech Tomczyk (for his stage plays) 2017 // Andrzej Nowak (for his entire oeuvre) 2016 // Marta Kwaśnicka for JadwigaRenata Lis for W lodach Prowansji.
+Bunin na wygnaniu (The Frozen Wastes of Provence: Bunin in Exile)

-The Zbigniew Herbert International Literary Award / fundacjaherberta.com
+The Zbigniew Herbert International Literary Award

+// fundacjaherberta.com

-Established by the Zbigniew Herbert Foundation, this prize is awarded annually to a living author for life-time achievement in the field of poetry.
+Established by the Zbigniew Herbert Foundation, this prize is awarded annually to a living author for lifetime achievement in the field of poetry.
 The aim of the award is to recognise outstanding artistic and intellectual literary achievement on the world stage.
 Judged by a jury of eminent authors and literary experts, the prize is awarded in Poland.
 The winner receives a sum of US\$ 50,000, sponsored by the PZU Foundation.

-'''
+2021 // Yusef Komunyakaa

 2020 // Durs Grünbein

 2019 // Agi Mishol

 2018 // Nuala Ní Dhomhnaill

 2017 // Breyten Breytenbach

 2016 // Lars Gustafsson

-'''

-The Ryszard Kapuściński Prize for literary reportage /
+The Ryszard Kapuściński Prize for literary reportage

-kulturalna.warszawa.pl/kapuscinski.html
+//kulturalna.warszawa.pl/kapuscinski.html